frank-123/KNIME-BigData-RaspberryPi-AWS/README.md

 This workflow includes already the famous [IRIS dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) for two data mining processes: **k-means clustering** and **principle component analysis**.
 The parts of the workflow marked in light red do not run on the local PC, but remotely in the Spark environment on the Raspberry Pi. for these parts KNIME is "just" the control center for the processes within the *Big Data* environment - and KNIME is easy to use without any deeper knowledge of the languages Java, Scala, etc.

-## Preparation of image
+## How was the image prepared?
 The preparation of the provided image is described in this chapter.
+If you do not want to download the provided image, we can prepare the **Spark** system on your own following the description in this chapter.

 ### Preparation of the Raspi
 * Write Raspbian to the SD card